Your online Kodiak Corner!

 - If you register AFTER the tuition deadline, then you must pay tuition and fees within 24 hours.
 If you do not pay, you may be withdrawn from all classes.

-- Continuing Priority Students (DSS, Worker Retraining, Veterans) registration begins May 3rd, 2021.
+- Continuing Priority Students (Student Accessibility Services, Worker Retraining, Veterans) registration begins October 30, 2023.

-- Registration times are based on the number of credits earned.
+- Enrollment Date/Registration Time are based on the number of credits earned.

 - New transfer students degree seeking at Cascadia will register during your advising appointment.

 - New students with no prior credits must attend CORE, the new student orientation.

 Register, drop, or withdraw online using ctcLink, the student online system.
 Launch ctcLink in the Firefox browser or on your mobile device for an easier class search and registration experience.

 - Register, drop or withdraw from classes online within the register, drop or withdrawal deadlines.

 - Check the Enrollment Calendar for the important deadline dates such as register, drop, withdraw, refunds, etc.

 - If there is a hold on your student account for outstanding debt, parking fines, academic holds, etc., you may not register, drop, or withdraw online.
 Students with holds must email Enrollment Services at firstname.lastname@example.org with your full name, date of birth, and ctcLink Student ID number to address the necessary steps to remove these holds.
 Requests can take up to 1-3 business days.